Types of Donations

 The entire collection process takes approximately 60 minutes and can be performed as often as every four weeks.

 Donors with blood type AB not only have a rare blood type (only four percent of the population is AB), but they also have a rare opportunity to save lives in a special way.
 Donors with AB blood types have "universal donor plasma", so it can be transfused safely into a patient of any blood group.

 An autologous donation requires an Autologous Request Form completed and signed by a physician.
-This may be faxed to Carter BloodCare or you may bring your form to one of our donor centers.
 An appointment is required and your donation must occur at least 30 days prior and no less than one week before your scheduled medical procedure.

-To schedule an autologous donation, call the Special Donations department at 817 412 5310.
-They can also give you more information about the process.
+For more information on autologous donations, call the Special Donations department at 817 412 5310.

-If the physician and the patient decide a transfusion may be necessary, but the patient is not able to make an autologous blood donation, the patient may specify a list of people (directed donors) to donate blood for his/her use during a scheduled surgery or medical procedure.
+A physician and/or patient may specify a list of people (directed donors) to donate blood for his/her use during a scheduled surgery or medical procedure.
 The unit is reserved for that specific patient’s use.

-To schedule a directed donation, call the Special Donations department at 817 412 5310.
+For more information on directed donations, call the Special Donations department at 817 412 5310.